Theatrical premiere

 No hay anuncios

 One of the great influences of L'albada, with evident echoes, is Incendis, by Wajdi Mouawad.
-The Lebanese writer has been a strong reference for Viñas, especially when exploring themes like family secrets and the impact of wars, but he has tried to find his own voice to tell this story.
+The Lebanese writer has been a strong reference for Viñas, especially when exploring themes such as family secrets and the impact of wars, but he has tried to find his own voice to tell this story.
 "I can't write like Wajdi does, who is incredible.
 I've made my story and told it my way.
-First I had it structured chronologically, but it didn't work, because memory is not linear.
+I first had it structured chronologically, but it didn't work, because memory is not linear.
 So I decided to mess it up so that it would also enter the spectator in a more emotional way," emphasizes the playwright, who wrote the play in 28 days, in one go.
 "It was a very intense process, one of the most wonderful I've done.
 I remember being locked in the room alone in January, unable to stop writing," he explains.